-The Steans Center for Community-based Service Learning will award up to three Community-based Research Faculty Fellowships for the 2015-2016 academic year.
-Each Fellow receives a $3,000 stipend, a funded research assistant for three consecutive terms, and financial support to present at an academic conference in the U.S. Indirect costs are not awarded.
+The Steans Center for Community-based Service Learning will award up to three Community-based Research Faculty Fellowships for the 2018-2019 academic year.
+Each Fellow receives a $4,000 stipend (in two installments) and a funded research assistant for three academic quarters at a 25% appointment.
+Additional funds will be provided for each Fellow and research assistant to present their research at an academic conference of their choice.

 Example: CbR Faculty Fellow Lisa Dush - 2011-2012